EXPERIENCE & SKILL MATTERS

 A Summons is a critical document because it serves as a notice to your spouse informing them that you have filed for divorce and giving them a deadline of 30 days to respond and state whether they agree with the terms of the divorce or not.
 The Summon also establishes that both parties are now subject to certain laws that prohibit them from doing things like taking children out of the state of California, selling or disposing of any property, and canceling or changing any health insurance policies while the divorce is pending.

 The Petition is also important and required to start a divorce because it lists key information for the judge to initiate the divorce.
-It also contains the petitioner’s position on divorce issues, including child custody and support, property division, spousal support, and who should pay for court costs and attorney fees, for example.
+It also contains the petitioner’s position on divorce issues, including child custody and support, property division, spousal support, and who should pay for court costs and divorce attorney fees, for example.

 After filling out all required forms and paying any applicable fees, take them to your county’s family law clerk’s office to file.
 Be sure to bring in the original forms as well as two additional copies.
 After that, the next step is to serve the divorce papers to your spouse, which means delivering them in person.
 You may not serve papers yourself.
 Any adult over the age of 18 can serve papers on your behalf, or you may also use the Sheriff’s office or a licensed process server to take care of this step.
 Once your spouse has been served, they will have 30 days to respond.